theplenoh/adenum-css-guide/adenum-css-architecture.markdown

 # Adenum CSS Architecture

 ## Introduction
-Adenum CSS Architecture is a CSS organization/architecture guideline with an attempt to emphasize code maintenance and readability.
+Adenum CSS Architecture is a CSS organization/architecture guideline with an attempt to emphasize code maintenance, modularity, and readability.

 ## Example Code
 ```css